maverick0025/project2898AD/README.md

 ### Future tasks:
 1. Scheduler to check the expiration of access token and call refresh access token function.
 2. Add custom Exception handler to handle exceptions.
+3. Implement Rate limiting
+4. Implement circuit breaker and default method if breaker in action.

 ### Inprogress tasks:
 1. Restructuring the code